 What is a teaching philosophy?
 More importantly, why do I need one?
 In fact, why in the world do I care?

-Well, there are many reasons for this, dear reader, because the way I teach determines if I am the right fit for you as a student.
+The way I teach determines if I am the right fit for you as a student.

 And, I am not for everybody.

 I am not your average teacher.
 This is not a side-eye to other professors or teachers.
 They are not your average teacher either.
 In fact, the philosophy of every teacher is individual.

 And not every teacher is right for you.
 Remember, we are only guides to help you learn this thing called English, and life.
 That’s it.

 However, we all have our little quirks, likes, dislikes, and philosophies.

 This is how it goes down with me:

 Everyone should be treated equally and cared for deeply but have absolutely no emotional attachment to the grading process.